Status of Chimpanzee Biomedical Research

-Most chimpanzees who live in this restricted environment show signs of stress and deprivation.
-They inflict wounds on themselves, develop stereotypies (e.g. continual rocking), become very withdrawn, and even throw feces (all are behaviors indicative of psychological pain and distress).
+Most chimpanzees who live in this restricted environment show signs of stress and deprivation, such as inflicting wounds on themselves, developing stereotypies (e.g. continual rocking), becoming very withdrawn, and even throwing feces (all are behaviors indicative of psychological pain and distress).

 Many chimpanzees in biomedical facilities live in cages no larger than 5'x5'x7'.
-They may be suspended off the ground, to make it easier for animal technicians to clean excrement and other material from the room.
+They may be sometimes suspended off the ground, to make it easier for animal technicians to clean excrement and other material from the room.
 However, the chimpanzees living in such cages do not even have the opportunity to touch the ground.
-The facilities are very sterile.
+The facilities are very sterile and impersonable.
 Chimpanzees often have little or no contact with other chimpanzees; they may see others through the cages, but rarely share cages with one other.
 This is despite the fact that chimpanzees are very social beings.
-Infant chimpanzees born to mothers in biomedical research are often taken away shortly after birth and are also used for research.
+Infant chimpanzees born to mothers in biomedical research were often taken away shortly after birth and also used for research.

-Chimpanzees are "knocked down" (anesthetized with dart guns) prior to medical procedures.
-There are signs to warn the chimpanzees of the up-coming anesthetization.
-A red flag is placed on the chimpanzee's cage to tell the technicians not to feed that chimpanzee breakfast.
-There are usually two doors to every barracks.
-The food generally arrives through one door and the animal technicians arrive through a different door dressed in surgical masks and jackets.
-The chimpanzee is then "knocked-down" so he/she can be taken out of his/her cage and transported to the laboratory.
-Even though the chimpanzee is anesthetized, he/she is still able to hear what is going on and what is being said about him/her.
+In the invasive testing they endured, chimpanzees were "knocked down" (anesthetized with dart guns) prior to medical procedures.
+There were signs to warn the chimpanzees of the up-coming anesthetization.
+A red flag was placed on the chimpanzee's cage to tell the technicians not to feed that chimpanzee breakfast.
+There were usually two doors to every barracks.
+The food generally arrived through one door and the animal technicians arrived through a different door dressed in surgical masks and jackets.
+The chimpanzee was then "knocked-down" so they could be taken out of their cage and transported to the laboratory.
+Even though the chimpanzee was anesthetized, they were still able to hear what was going on and what was being said about them.

-Many times when chimpanzees are not being used in a procedure, they are referred to by their given names.
-If they are being used for a medical procedure or study, they are referred to by the numbers they were assigned.
-This helps to set the chimpanzee apart as a thing instead of a being.
-Using numbers instead of names helps researchers and caretakers emotionally remove themselves from the physical, social, and psychological reality of the chimpanzees' lives.
+Many times when chimpanzees were not being used in a procedure, they were referred to by their given names.
+If they were being used for a medical procedure or study, they were referred to by the numbers they were assigned.
+This helped to set the chimpanzee apart as a thing instead of a being.
+Using numbers instead of names helped researchers and caretakers emotionally remove themselves from the physical, social, and psychological reality of the chimpanzees' lives.